darrienkennedy/shell-utils/howdo/quotes.md

 ## OVERVIEW

-Quotes in bash have a specific purpose and there is a clear functional difference between the different types of j
-quotes: single, double, backtick.
+Quotes in bash have a specific purpose and there is a clear functional difference between the different types of quotes: single, double, backtick.

 ## BREAKDOWN